Joelius300/HeatingDataMonitor/SETUP.md

 Check logs with `sudo tail -f /var/mail/pi`

-If there was an outage and it couldn't write to the mounted drive, use this to rescue the missed data before rebooting to fix the underlying issue:
+If there was an outage and it couldn't write to the mounted drive, use this to rescue the missed data AFTER rebooting and fixing the underlying issue (otherwise it can't write to `/mnt/data_backups`):

 ```bash
 cat backup-meteo.csv >> /mnt/data_backups/meteo.csv